jiangjiax/informedainews.com/docs/intro.md

 In short, Informed AI News is an information aggregation platform.
 Every day, it evaluates more than 2000+ of the latest news across multiple dimensions, selects the most relevant and valuable information, generates concise summaries for each article, and compiles these curated pieces into corresponding daily, weekly, and other publications.

+The evaluation of information uses an 8-point scale, with the following existing scoring factors:

+- Objectivity: Assessing whether the information is fair and unbiased.
+- Social Impact: The extent of the information's impact on society and the public.
+- Credibility: The trustworthiness of the information source (for example, well-known media like the BBC are considered to have higher credibility).
+- Potential: The potential for the information to trigger further events or changes.
+- Practicality: The operability of the information for readers in practical applications.
+- Entertainment Value: Assessing the entertainment value of the information.
+- Rationality: Evaluating whether the content of the article is logical.
+- Depth of Thought: Assessing the depth of thought in the information, and its contribution to any intellectual field.

+The scoring is weighted; for example, in the toolbox section, Practicality would receive a higher weight.

+The “Scores” displayed below each piece of information in the publication allow access to the detailed scoring and explanations of the AI's scoring.

 These AI-Curated publications will cover multiple fields, including politics, economics, technology, health, and AI, to meet the needs of different users.
 The number and variety of publications will also gradually increase.

 If you have any questions or suggestions, feel free to contact me.
 I will read all readers emails and messages carefully and strive to improve Informed AI News.